Two Influence Maximization Games on Graphs Made Temporal: Temporal diffusion games

 \begin{lemma} Let~$\mathcal{C}=([n],(E_i)_{i\in [\tau]})$ be a monotonically growing temporal cycle of size~$n$. \Cref{algo} on~$\mathcal{C}$ runs in~$\bigO(n \cdot \tau)$ time. \end{lemma}

 \begin{proof} First, we need to compute~$R$.
-To do so, we compute for each vertex $v$ the set of vertices that $v$ reaches in $\mathcal{F}(\mathcal{C})$.
-This can be done in $\mathcal{O}(\tau)$ for each vertex.
-Subsequently, we compute the central vertex of each distinct set of vertices of size $R$ reachable by some vertex, which can be done in constant time.
+To do so, we compute for each vertex $v$ the set $\Omega(v)$ of vertices reached in $\stopForest{}(\mathcal{C})$.
+This can be done in $\mathcal{O}(\tau)$ time for each vertex.
+Subsequently, we compute the central vertices of each distinct set of vertices of size $R$ reachable by some vertex, which can each be done in constant time.

-Additional computation is only needed in Case~\ref{algo2b} where we know that $R$ is odd and~$z \geq 2$.
-If the number~$n$ of vertices in~$\mathcal{C}$ is odd, then for each $u,v\in V$ either~$d_1(u,v)$ or~$d_2(u,v)$ is odd.
+Additional computation is only needed in Case~\ref{algo2b}, where we know that $R$ is odd and~$z \geq 2$.
+If the number~$n$ of vertices in~$\mathcal{C}$ is odd, then, for each $u,v\in [n]$, either~$d_1(u,v)$ or~$d_2(u,v)$ is odd.
 Consequently, if~$n$ is odd, then~$(v_1,v_2)$ is a solution for Case~\ref{algo2bi}.
 Otherwise,~$n$ is even.
-It follows that for all~$v_i,v_j$ with~$i \neq j \in [1,z]$,~$d_1(v_i,v_j)$ is even if and only if~$d_2(v_i,v_j)$ is even.
+It follows that for all~$v_i,v_j$ with~$i \neq j \in [z]$,~$d_1(v_i,v_j)$ is even if and only if~$d_2(v_i,v_j)$ is even.
 Thus, it is enough to consider the distances between two \nc vertices in one direction.
 Without loss of generality, assume that~$v_1 < v_i$ with~$i \in [2,z]$.
 We compute all distances~$d_1(v_1,v_i)$.
 If~$d_1(v_1,v_i)$ is odd, then we found a solution.
 Otherwise,~$d_1(v_1,v_i)$ is even for all~$i \in [2,z]$.
 However, this directly implies that~$d_1(v_j,v_i)$ is even for all~$i\neq j \in [2,z]$.
-Thus, all \nc positions have even distance in both directions, so that Case~\ref{algo2bii} holds.
+Thus, all \nc vertices have even distance in both directions, so that Case~\ref{algo2bii} holds.
 We summarize that for Case~\ref{algo2bi} and Case~\ref{algo2bii} we only have to compute the distances between~$v_1$ and all other \nc vertices~$v_i$ with~$i \in [2,z]$.
-This can be done in~$\mathcal{O}(z)$-time.
+This can be done in~$\mathcal{O}(n)$ time.

-Altogether, \Cref{algo} runs in~$\mathcal{O}(\tau \cdot n)$-time. \end{proof}
+Altogether, \Cref{algo} runs in~$\mathcal{O}(\tau \cdot n)$ time. \end{proof}

 \Cref{mono_cycle} now directly follows from \Cref{cycle_25_l1} and \Cref{cycle_25_l2}.